webrecorder/browsertrix/frontend/docs/docs/user-guide/org-settings.md

 `Paid Feature`{ .badge-green }

-View and manage your org's current payment plan and associated quotas.
+View, manage, and upgrade your org's current subscription plan.
 Usage history statistics for previous months are shown here to better inform your plan and quota requirements.

 ## Crawling Defaults